Frm2003/mp3-player-back/README.md

 > [!IMPORTANT]
 > I'm using a docker container to have a PostgreSQL instance.
 >
-> If you use docker, you need to run the command: `docker-compose -f .docker-compose.yalm up -d`
+> If you use docker, you need to run the command: `docker-compose -f ./docker-compose.yalm up -d`

 Firstly install the depensncies, use: